LeslyeCream/Lagom-Obsidian-Theme/README.md

 It is recommended to use *Commander*, *Iconize*, *custom file explorer sorting* and *File explorer note count* with this theme for a complete experience.

+# Snippets

+To use the file name at the vault root to categorize a group of folders it is necessary to use a snippet:

 # Comparison

 ![IMG_20241014_094621](https://github.com/user-attachments/assets/861dcc25-2a73-4ecd-a180-2b290e330adf)